opensearch-project/opensearch-benchmark/DEVELOPER_GUIDE.md

 ```
 IMPORTANT: please add `eval "$(pyenv init -)"` to your bash profile and restart your terminal before proceeding any further.
 ```
-Unless you haven't already added that to ~/.bashrc profile or if there is a message other than the one described above preventing you from going forward, this should be disregarded as it is irrelevant to the setup.
+This line is commonly thought of as an error message but rather it's just a warning.
+Unless you haven't already added that to your bash profile and restarted your terminal, then feel free to proceed forward.
+This eval statement is necessary in the startup configuration as it allows Pyenv to manage python versions by adding python shims to your path.
+If you experience any issues, please see https://github.com/pyenv/pyenv.

 ## Importing the project into an IDE